Back to California

 Plain English Breakdown

-The official source does not provide specific details on the consequences if local agencies do not comply with the bill's requirements.
+The bill's official summary does not provide specific details on consequences for non-compliance by local agencies.

 Development Projects: Estimate of Required Improvements

-The bill allows applicants to request an early estimate of improvements needed for housing projects and requires local agencies to provide this information within a set time frame.
+The bill allows housing development project applicants to request an early estimate of needed improvements and requires local agencies to provide this information within a set time frame.

 What This Bill Does

-• Allows people applying for permits for new housing developments to ask for an early estimate of the improvements they need to make both on their property (onsite) and in nearby areas (offsite).
+• Allows developers applying for housing projects to ask for an early estimate of the improvements they need to make.

-• Requires cities, counties, or city and county governments to give this estimate within 30 business days after receiving a request.
+• Requires cities, counties, or city and county governments to give these estimates within 30 business days after receiving the request.

 Who It Names or Affects